osr4rightstools/osr4rights-tools/README.md

 The worker VM spins up when needed, then spins down according to rules (each tool has its own rules)

 Using raw VM's it is much easier to debug.
 Initially when getting the GPU code working on nVidia based machines, this was very complex, so having a raw VM was invaluable.
-In essence negating a layer of complexity.
+In essence negating a layer of complexity (if we used Docker).
 As the client was not concerned on the startup times on the VM, we chose to run raw VM's.

 ## Software Architecture